docsforadobe/ame-scripting-guide/docs/reference/reference.md

   - `trailingFramesToTrim`: Optional.
 Default value is `0`.
   - `sequenceName`: Optional.
 If sequence name is empty then we use the last sequence of the project.
 - `getSourceMediaInfo(sourcePath: string): scripting object` : Returns a `SourceMediaInfo` object.
-- `removeAllBatchItems(): bool` : Remove all batch items from the queue.
+- `removeAllBatchItems(): boolean` : Remove all batch items from the queue.
 Returns `true` in case of success.
-- `trimExportForSR(sourcePath: string, outputPath: string, presetPath: string, matchSource: bool = false, writeFramesToDisk: bool = false, leadingFramesToTrim: int = 0, trailingFramesToTrim: int = 0): bool` : Smart
+- `trimExportForSR(sourcePath: string, outputPath: string, presetPath: string, matchSource: boolean = false, writeFramesToDisk: boolean = false, leadingFramesToTrim: int = 0, trailingFramesToTrim: int = 0): boolean` : Smart
   render the source with the provided preset.
 Returns true in case of success.
   - `sourcePath`: Media path or Premiere Pro project path (In case